 Users should make an effort in keeping waste to a minimum.
 The best way to do so is by reducing the scale of operation, which minimizes the quantity of waste generated.
 Whenever possible, chemicals used should be substituted with less hazardous chemicals.

-.
+Chemical quantities should be kept to minimum.
+Store only what will be used in the near term.

 Besides preventing or minimizing waste generation, chemicals should be recycled or recovered for reuse.